top of page

 That’s the short version.
 The long version is what you’re about to read.

-The Twin Flame journey, in essence, is a spiritual initiation triggered by a deep soul connection.
-Meeting your “twin” doesn’t guarantee a relationship; in fact, it simply breaks you open.
+If you’re familiar with the term Twin Flame, you might already have a sense of where this is going.
+But if you’re not here’s a quick run down: The Twin Flame journey, in essence, is a spiritual initiation triggered by a deep soul connection.
+Meeting your ‘twin’ doesn’t guarantee a relationship; in fact, for a large part of the journey it brings anything but.
 It brings to the surface everything you haven’t healed: old wounds, patterns, fears.
-It asks you to grow, fast.
+It asks you to grow and expand.
 It’s not just about union with another person; it’s about union with yourself.
 It hurts.
 And it transforms.

 The Hero’s Journey is the oldest story we know.
 A soul hears a call.
 They resist it, then follow it.
 They face challenges.
 They descend.
 They transform.
 They return.
 I didn’t know it at the time, but this was the shape of what I was living.
-A myth unfolding through my everyday life.
+A spiritual awakening unfolding through my everyday life.

-So what exactly is this essay?
+So, what exactly is this essay?

 You don’t need to believe in any of this to read it.
 You just need to believe that sometimes life cracks us open and that what we find inside the breaking is worth writing about.